How are you different? What makes you special?

 How much do appointments cost?

 Appointments are included in the Continuing Care Plan you select when you purchase hearing aids at Blue Sky Hearing.
-When your service plan expires (or if you do not have a service plan), appointment cost will vary based on the length of time we spend to address your needs.
-Typically, appointments will cost between $105 – $420.
+When your service plan expires (or if you do not have a service plan), appointment cost will vary based on the length of time we spend to address your needs and what procedures need to be performed.
+Typically, appointments will cost between $105 – $375.
 Your Doctor of Audiology will always inform you of your financial obligation prior to performing any services.
 We love transparency and we know you do too!

 How do I refer someone?